Exhibition:

 Damian Walshe-Howling contributes personal reflections drawn from his experience working with and directing David Gulpilil in his 2016 short film MESSiAH, filmed in the Northern Kimberley region of Western Australia.
 Through story, remembrance, and screenings of the film, Damian offers insight into David not only as a towering cultural figure, but as a collaborator, mentor, and unique human being, navigating the space between Indigenous and non-Indigenous worlds.

-Meet the artists
+Meet the team

 Phoebe Marson Gulpilil